 Yes.
-There are very clear procedures set forth in state law about who handles ballots, protecting the secrecy of ballots, and reconciliation of all precinct supplies when the polls close at 8:00 p.m. on election night.
-(Elections Code sections 14291, 14293, 18562, 18563) If you believe your ballot was improperly handled, you should report it immediately to our Election Fraud Investigation Unit at (916) 657-2166 or to your local elections official.
+There are very clear procedures set forth in state law about who handles ballots, protecting the secrecy of ballots, and the reconciliation of all precinct supplies when the polls close at 8:00 p.m.
+(Elections Code §§ 14291, 14293, 18562, 18563) If you believe your ballot was improperly handled, you should report it immediately to our Election Fraud Investigation Unit at (916) 657-2166 or to your local elections official.

 I’ve heard stories about instances in other states where the precinct ballot box was switched for another one on the way to the county election office.
 Can this happen in California?

 California election officials, on a county-by-county basis, employ several security measures to protect against any ballot box switching.
 Among the many steps taken to ensure the ballot box that leaves the precinct is the same one that arrives at the central counting location, the precinct board seals each box after all the supplies (ballots, rosters, etc.) are put inside, along with the reconciliation pages.
 Therefore, in order to swap a box, the new box would have to contain the identical, duplicate contents that were sealed inside the first box.
 There are always at least two people watching this process and each poll worker must sign the reconciliation sheet.
 In most of the larger counties, each box is also identified by a bar code.
-If you suspect ballot box tampering has occurred, contact our Election Fraud Investigation Unit at (916) 657-2166 or your local election official immediately.
+However, with proper notice and in compliance with state law, a county election official may direct a precinct board to seal a ballot container and remove it from a polling location prior to the closing of the polls.
+(Elections Code §§ 14422, 14428) If you suspect ballot box tampering has occurred, contact our Election Fraud Investigation Unit at (916) 657-2166 or your local election official immediately.

 I wanted to stay after the polls closed at 8:00 p.m. to see for myself that the ballot box was sealed and there was no funny business going on at my precinct.
 However, one of the poll workers told me that I had to leave when the polling place closed.
 I thought I could stay and watch the process of reconciling the votes.
 Can I?